pragma-/pbot/doc/Admin.md

 If `timeout` is omitted, PBot will ban the user for 24 hours.
 Timeout can be specified as an relative time in English; for instance, `5 minutes`, `1 month and 2 weeks`, `next thursday`, `friday after next`, and so on.

 #### unban/unmute
 Unbans or unmutes a user.
-If the argument is a `nick` instead of a `hostmask`, it will find all bans that match any of that nick's hostmasks or NickServ accounts and unban them.
+If the argument is a nick instead of a hostmask, it will find all bans that match any of that nick's hostmasks or NickServ accounts and unban them.
+The argument can be a comma-separated list of multiple nicks or masks.

 Usages:
 - `unban <nick or hostmask> [channel]`
 - `unmute <nick or hostmask> [channel]`

 #### kick
-Removes a user from the channel. `nick` can be a comma-separated list of multiple users, optionally containing wildcards.
-If `reason` is omitted, a random insult will be used.
+Removes a user from the channel. `<nick>` can be a comma-separated list of multiple users, optionally containing wildcards.
+If `[reason]` is omitted, a random insult will be used.

 Usage from channel:   `kick <nick> [reason]`
 From private message: `kick <channel> <nick> [reason]`